Why Are My Tree’s Leaves Turning Yellow In Summer?

 - Summer leaves start green, then turn partially or wholly yellow

 These are examples of yellow summer leaves that require attention, as they signal that your tree is struggling.

 Yellowing leaves in summer can be caused by biotic or abiotic factors.

 Biotic factors are living organisms that affect a tree, such as

 - animal pests

 Abiotic factors are external events or conditions that affect a tree, such as mineral deficiency, drought, and temperature.

 Insects, Pests & Diseases That Cause Leaf Yellowing

 These organisms may damage a tree’s leaves and branches or its internal system that moves water and nutrients to leaves, leading to leaf yellowing.

-- Insect damage can cause yellowing when leaf tissue is damaged and when leaf sap is extracted, such as by caterpillars, aphids, and mites.
+- Insect damage can cause yellowing when leaf tissue is damaged and when leaf sap is extracted, such as by caterpillars, aphids, and spider mites.
 Damaged leaves decline when water and nutrients are cut off

 - Ground-dwelling pests such as gophers can damage a tree’s root system.
 The stress of lost roots is compounded by reduced mineral and water uptake, resulting in leaf yellowing from chlorosis.